inspec/inspec/docs-chef-io/content/inspec/profiles.md

 - Use `release` to restrict to a specific platform version, and use together with `platform-name`. `release` supports asterisk (`*`) wildcard use.
 - Use `platform` to restrict on either platform-name or platform-family.

+To get a list of all valid values for `platform-name` and `platform-family`, run `inspec schema platforms`, which returns the supported list in JSON format.

 For compatibility we support `os-name` and `os-family`.
 We recommend all users to change `os-name` to `platform-name` and `os-family` to `platform-family`.